Chapter 4.2 – Terminal Concessions and Land Leases

 • Manner used to phase sections of a terminal plot.
 A port authority could organize a separate competitive bidding procedure or auction process for each phase.
 Alternatively, a port authority might consider a second terminal phase as a mere extension of the initial terminal phase and decide to award the second phase to the incumbent terminal operator by direct appointment, thereby avoiding a competitive bidding process.
 If the second phase of the terminal represents a marginal extension of the first phase, then a competitive bidding process or auction for the second phase does not make sense, at least when the incumbent terminal operator shows interest in operating the second phase.
 If the scale differences between the first terminal phase and subsequent terminal phases are small, then a direct appointment to an existing operator is a less obvious choice.

 • Dynamics in intra-port competition.
-If the port authority organizes a competitive bidding procedure for the new plot and makes the incumbent firm eligible to compete for the terminal concession, two outcomes are possible.
+If the port authority organizes a competitive bidding procedure for the new plot and makes the incumbent firm eligible to compete for the terminal concession, two possible outcomes arise.
 First, the incumbent firm wins.
 The incumbent strengthens its intra-port monopoly position and can extract monopoly rents if there is insufficient competitive pressure from competing ports.
 Eventually, the result is high revenues for the port authority but high costs for port users.
 Simultaneously, the scale of the facilities is likely to generate economies of scale and scope, creating the potential for lowering the handling costs per unit for the operator.
 Second, a new entrant is granted the concession, thereby introducing intra-port competition.
-Given the scale differences between the existing and new facility, the entrant has a good starting position for outperforming the incumbent firm.
+Given the scale differences between the existing and new facilities, the entrant has a good starting position for outperforming the incumbent firm.

 D. The division of risks and investments